4. Long term impacts: How infection and immunity affect tissue function persistently

 Both infections and the immune responses they trigger cause collateral damage to the infected tissue.
 This is especially important in organs like the lung.
 The structure of the lung is exquisitely designed to facilitate gas exchange.
 Lung infection causes dramatic changes in lung morphology, including an immune cell influx, thickening of alveolar walls and initiation of new lymphoid tissues.
 These changes are accompanied by an extensive programme of remodelling and repair, essential to restore normal lung structure and maintain breathing.
-The instructions and decisions involved in these morphological changes, and how they can be influenced by both the infection and the consequent immune response.
+We are interested in the instructions and decisions that direct these morphological changes, and how they can be influenced by both the infection and the consequent immune response.

 One of our goals is to understand the cytokine signals that optimise the host:pathogen interaction in influenza infection.
 In this project, our objective is to establish how the immune system interacts with stromal cells in the lung to promote effective remodelling and repair.
 We are currently focused on basal cells, key progenitor cells for the alveolar epithelium, and cells that are surprisingly both infected by influenza virus and likely to survive the infection.
 We want to know whether the virus can alter the basal cell, changing the differentiation patter of daughter cells; and/or whether inflammatory or anti-inflammatory cytokines released during the immune response to infection can achieve a similar effect.